There Are No Qualified Leads Without Qualified Decisions.

 Rule of thumb: If two leaders disagree on stage definitions, you’re not running a funnel—you’re running opinions.

-Step 2 — Inventory your first-party signals.
+Step 2 — Inventory only your first-party signals.

 Not everything.
 Just what you can reliably capture.